-Before passage of the Healthy Hunger-Free Kids Act, a national survey found that nearly 50% of elementary schools, 56% of middle schools, and 67% of high schools sell chocolate candy and high-fat baked goods through fundraisers.
+A national survey found that before 2010, 50% of elementary schools, 56% of middle schools, and 67% of high schools sell chocolate candy and high-fat baked goods through fundraisers.
 Fundraising activities have centered on unhealthy foods, such as bake sales, sales of fast food at school, and doughnut sales.
 On-campus food-related practices, such as the sale of low-nutrition foods through school fundraisers, are associated with increases in children's body mass index (BMI).
-One study found that every separate food-related practice that promotes low-nutrition foods in a school is associated with a 10% increase in students' BMI.
+One study found that for each school-wide food-related practice/policy that promotes low-nutrition foods is associated with a 10% increase in students' BMI.